 Properties can look very different in the harsh light of day than they do when nicely lit up with warm lighting in the evening.
 By booking viewings to take place during the middle of the day, you’re guaranteeing yourself a good look at every detail of your potential student home.

 In particular, viewing in daylight can help show up issues like damp, large cracks in walls and around door or window fittings, and discolouration or staining on walls and carpets.
-At night, chances are even those of us with sharp 20/20 eyesight might miss spotting some of these issues.
+At night, even those of us with sharp eyesight might miss spotting some of these issues.

-They might spot things you’ve missed, consider the pros and cons of the property from a different angle, or have some extra knowledge of their own to contribute to the decision-making process after viewing.
-Often the best thing to do is view a property with someone who isn’t going to be living there – they won’t be afraid to give you their honest assessment!
+Others might spot things you’ve missed, consider the pros and cons of the property from a different angle, or have some extra knowledge of their own to contribute to the decision-making.
+Often, the best thing to do is view a property with someone who isn’t going to be living there – they won’t be afraid to give you their honest advice!

 The big day has arrived, you’ve got six properties to get around in just a few hours and, fingers crossed, you’ll find somewhere amazing to live for the next year of uni.
 Before we get started running through our checklist though, we’ve got three uber important points to quickly mention:

-We’re sure you don’t need an explanation here, but seriously, don’t feel rushed, pressured or hurried through any of your viewings.
-Take the time to look things over, ask all the questions you want and get a feel for each place – after all, you’re potentially going to be living there for at least a year!
+We’re sure you don’t need an explanation here, but seriously - don’t feel rushed, pressured or hurried through any of your viewings.
+Take the time to look things over, ask all the questions you want to and get a feel for each place – after all, you’re potentially going to be living there for at least a year!

-It’s becoming more common for properties to be sold with various ‘perks’ to students, in order to encourage them to make a decision faster and put money down on a property that either might not be right for them, or is out of their price range but the deal seems too good to miss.
-Often you’ll find these properties come with a higher weekly rent too, despite the extras being supposedly ‘free’.
+It’s becoming more common for properties to be sold with various ‘perks’ to students, in order to encourage them to make a decision faster.
+These gimmicks try to persuade you to put money down on a property that either might not be right for you, or is out of your price range.
+Often, you’ll find these properties come with a higher weekly rent too, despite the extras being supposedly ‘free’.

 Perks often include upgrades like a brand-new TV or games console in the property, monthly beer deliveries, shopping vouchers, or similar.
-Whilst these might seem tempting, make sure you’re considering the important stuff for all the properties you view, leaving the gimmicks to be exactly what they are – added benefits if, and only if, the property itself is good!
+Whilst these might seem tempting, make sure you’re considering the important stuff for all the properties you view.
+Leave the gimmicks for exactly what they are: added benefits if (and only if) the property itself is good!

 Finding your first home at university is supposed to be an awesome experience.
-Yes, you might find a few dumps along the way, but as you look for somewhere to live make sure to remember the positive side of what you’re doing!
+Yes, you might find a few dumps along the way, but make sure to remember the positive side of what you’re doing.

-Most of the time when you talk to people about student housing, they instantly leap to the negative side (and most guides do too!) so we’re here to preach the pros!
-From our collective experience - and it’s a fair bit – finding a great house to share with great friends is one of the best bits of university.
+Most of the time when you talk to people about student housing, they instantly leap to the negative side (and most guides do too!).
+So we’re here to preach the pros!
+From our collective experience (and it’s a fair bit) finding a great house to share with great friends is one of the best bits about university.

-Allow your imagination to run wild when you walk into a room – where would all your stuff go?
+Allow your imagination to run wild when you walk into a room.
+Where would all your stuff go?
 Is there a big garden to host BBQs and parties during the summer?
-How many people do you reckon you could fit on the sofa for the final season of Game of Thrones?
+How many people do you reckon you could fit on the sofa for the final season of your fave show?
 Imagine wrapping up cosy in a warm corner of your future bedroom, finishing off the last bits of coursework before heading home for the festive season.

-It might sound a tad cringe-worthy, but when you hear people talk about a property’s ‘potential’ – it’s exactly this type of positive visualisation that they mean!
+It might sound a tad cringey, but when you hear people talk about a property’s ‘potential,' it’s exactly this type of positive visualisation that they mean!

-Right - let’s get into the meat of it before you head out – here’s what you absolutely need to be looking for and checking out at each property viewing!
+Right, let’s get into the meat of it before you head out.
+Here’s what you absolutely need to be looking for, and what should be checked out at each property viewing.